 Earn one hour of Legal Ethics MCLE credit by reading the article below and answering the questions of the Self-Study MCLE test.
-Send your answers, along with payment ($20 for CCCBA members / $30 for non-members), to the address on the test form.
+Send your answers, along with payment ($20 per credit hour for CCCBA members / $30 per credit hour for non-members), to the address on the test form.

 Attorneys have always had their information available in the public sphere, whether in a bar association directory or the Yellow Pages.
 But the times are changing.
 The current reality is that online directories are becoming an invaluable part of an attorney’s business development plan.
 In fact, a LinkedIn profile is as ubiquitous as a Yellow Page listings used to be.
 These days, the message is clear: if you aren’t visible online, then you run the risk of losing both business and credibility.

 Why Be Part of an Online Directory?

 The question is really why wouldn’t you be?
 Not having one is like not having a website; people might start to wonder if you are legitimate or if you are simply behind the technological times.
 This isn’t an image you want to project out to the public.